kdroukman/observability-workshop/content/en/tko/session-6/docs/lambda.md

 {{< /tabs >}}

 {{% notice style="note" %}}
-If you don't see the directory, fetch the lab contents by running the following command:
+If you don't see it, fetch the lab contents by running the following command:
 ``` bash
 git clone https://github.com/kdroukman/o11y-lambda-lab.git
 ```